g-amador/AzureMediaPlayerReactNativeAppDemo/README.md

 Follow the walk-through available at https://www.javatpoint.com/react-native-environment-setup

-**Note:** Android Studio has changed slightly it's interface over time and AVD manager is now on a distinct menu (see Figs. bellow).
+**Note:** Android Studio interface changed over time and AVD manager is now on a distinct menu (see Figs. bellow).

 | Fig. 1 | Fig. 2 |
 |:---:|:---:|